giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 ALTO WG regarding the suitability of the ALTO protocol for determining where to deploy a function or application in these distributed computing environments.
-The result of such discussions will be reflected in future versions of this draft.
+The result of these discussions will be reflected in future versions of this draft.